 Park Place Technologies’ Mercina says some suppliers are disaggregating HCI, so compute and storage can be scaled independently.

-“In this case, a storage node has CPU and enough memory to move data, and a compute node only has enough storage capacity to support local workloads.
+“In this case, a storage node has CPU and enough to move data, and a compute node only has enough storage capacity to support local workloads.
 The nodes still function as HCI ‘building blocks’, but when scaling, one can add storage nodes and/or compute nodes as required.
-This form of HCI is more complex to deploy,” he says.
+This form HCI is more complex to deploy,” he says.

-He adds that suppliers’ performance improvements could lead larger enterprises to tap HCI for a greater variety of use cases, edging out SAN.
+He adds that suppliers’ performance improvements could lead larger enterprises to tap HCI for a greater variety use cases, edging out SAN.

 “Disaggregation could also play a role, as larger enterprises won’t generally be stymied by the modestly increased complexity or the minimum node requirements, but will enjoy the added flexibility when scaling.
 The most exciting developments, however, may be in composable infrastructure – the next step beyond HCI – often summarised as infrastructure as code,” he says.